romana/romana.github.io/how/moredetails.md

 ### Service Insertion

-Connecting different microservices to compose more complicated applications is typically done directly by the application developer by naming service endpoints and adding them to a Service Discovery registry.
+Connecting different microservices to compose more complicated applications is typically done directly by the application developer by naming service endpoints, then adding them to a Service Discovery registry.
 When services need to communicate, they look for the named service in the registry to learn the IP address (or addresses) where the service is available, and open a connection directly with the service endpoint.
 The path that traffic actually takes between service endpoints is generally not something developer cares about.

 Operators, on the other hand, frequently want to steer traffic through different paths because of different policy objectives (Security, Encryption, etc.).
 These traffic policies can not be left to the developer to apply, which means operators need a way to transparently steer traffic through Service Functions, independent of how individual microservices ordinarily communicate.